tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/访问管理/跨域访问_intl_en.md

 >?For the complete sample, go to [GitHub](https://github.com/tencentyun/cos-snippets/tree/master/iOS/Swift/Examples/cases/BucketCORS.swift).

-## Deleting Cross-Origin Access Configuration
+## Deleting CORS Configuration

-#### API description
+#### Feature description

-This API is used to delete the cross-origin access (CORS) configuration from a bucket.
+This API is used to delete the CORS configuration of a bucket.

 #### Sample code
 **Objective-C**